Lesser white-fronted goose: Fennoscandian population

-This genetically distinct population is now estimated at about 20 breeding pairs or 60–80 total individuals at most.
+This genetically distinct population is now estimated at 20 breeding pairs or 60–80 total individuals at most.
 They breed in northern Norway and overwinter in Greece, Bulgaria and Turkey.
 There is a major stop-over site at Hortobágy National Park, Hungary, where the birds spend up to two months during autumn and one month during the spring migration.

 Another part of the Fennoscandian population breeds in northern Sweden.
-The population size in 2015 is estimated to about 15 breeding pairs or 40-50 individuals in all.
+The population size in 2015 is estimated to about 15 breeding pairs or 40–50 individuals in all.
 These birds follow a western migration route and spend the winter in Netherlands and Germany.
 According to the IUCN Red List in 2015, the conservation status of this population is Critically Endangered.